 That's what we've got to see us through until the container arrives, along with the various furnishings left for us by the former owners, enough for getting on with.

 The stage -- or rather (now) the kitchen.
-The 'Old Y' was a YMCA building built (we've heard) in 1900 -- or thereabouts -- and renovated in more or less recent memory.
+The 'Old Y' was a YMCA building built (we've heard) in 1914, financed by Cyrus McCormick the industrial worthy, and renovated in more or less recent memory.

 'Camera Disdain Syndrome'

 Up on the mezzanine, this is likely to remain the 'TV room' (a new TV will presumably be a high priority) (preferably with a ten-foot HDTV screen -- possibly curved)